nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   * This does not apply to `s/SOCIAL_HANDLE` and `t/TAG` as they accept multiple values.
 * Existing tags will be updated to the input tag.
 * You can remove all tags from a person by typing `t/` without specifying any tags (i.e. `edit INDEX t/`).
+* If there are duplicate people after editing a person, the person will not be edited.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 You can change the default colour of the tag with `t/TAG:#HEX_COLOUR`<br>